 The network provides three types of bridges: direct, NFT, and layer-2.
 These bridges rely on the support of bridge nodes (also known as storeman nodes).
 Wanchain requires at least 25 bridge nodes to be active at any given time.
 Jack Lu established Wanchain in 2017.

-Blockchain interoperability solutions are crucial to web3
+Blockchain interoperability is crucial to web3

 Blockchain interoperability is essential to the development of web3.
 Developers must be more intentional about creating interoperable blockchains going forward.
 This will prevent third-party service providers from coming in with centralized interoperability solutions to connect blockchains.
-Interoperability will also encourage blockchain adoption across various industries as companies strive to capture the benefits of interoperable blockchains.
+In the coming years, we could see more interoperable blockchains emerge as the demand for cross-chain value transfer rises.

 Frequently asked questions